All Images Copyright 2008-2025 Jennifer Lavrenz

 _

-After a trip with some family friends to Canada, who were Canadian, they were unable to come back to the US at that time.
+After a trip with some family friends to Canada, (who were Canadian), they were unable to come back to the US.
 So my mom drove all the way to pick up my sister Laura and I. On the way home we were able to make some cool stops and one of them being to Mt.
 Rushmore in South Dakota!
-I was in awe of this place.
-The size and the history was something else.
-Something every American should see once in their life time.

 Jennifer Kaye xoxo